cosmos/sdk-tutorials/academy/ibc/custom_ibc_application.md

 <HighlightBox type="prerequisite">

-Before you dive into Go relayers, make sure to:
+Before you dive into Go relayers, make sure to install Go.

-* Install Go.

 For all installations, please see the [setup page](../course-ida/setup.md).